- Accreditation: triple-accredited Business School - AACSB, EQUIS, AMBA

 Mathematical Biology & Marine Population Modelling

-Here you'll learn the application of mathematical models to a variety of problems in biology, medicine, and ecology.
-It'll show the application of ordinary differential equations to simple biological and medical problems, the use of mathematical modelling in biochemical reactions, the application of partial differential equations in describing spatial processes such as cancer growth and pattern formation in embryonic development, and the use of delay-differential equations in physiological processes.
+Here, you’ll learn the application of mathematical models to a variety of problems in biology, medicine and ecology.
+For example, the use of mathematical modelling in biochemical reactions, the application of partial differential equations.
 The marine population modelling element will introduce the use of difference models to represent population processes through applications to fisheries, and the use of coupled ODE system to represent ecosystems.
 Practical work will include example class case studies that will explore a real-world application of an ecosystem model.

 Mathematical Introduction to Networks